Enrique Peña Nieto Fast Facts

-Here's a look at the life of Mexican President Enrique Peña Nieto.
+Here's a look at the life of former Mexican President Enrique Peña Nieto.

 Personal: